History of the Roman Empire: Marcus Aurelius and Lucius Verus (161–180)

 It is possible that an alleged Roman embassy from "Daqin" that arrived in Eastern Han China in 166 via a Roman maritime route into the South China Sea, landing at Jiaozhou (northern Vietnam) and bearing gifts for the Emperor Huan of Han, was sent by Marcus Aurelius, or his predecessor Antoninus Pius (the confusion stems from the transliteration of their names as "Andun", Chinese: 安敦).
 The embassy was perhaps simply a group of Roman merchants, not official diplomats.
 Other Roman embassies of the 3rd century supposedly visited China by sailing along the same maritime route.
 These were preceded by the appearance of Roman glasswares in Chinese tombs, the earliest piece found at Guangzhou (along the coast of the South China Sea) and dating to the 1st century BC.
 The earliest Roman coins found in China date to the 4th century AD and appear to have come by way of the Silk Road through Central Asia.
 However, Roman golden medallions from the reign of Antoninus Pius, and possibly his successor Marcus Aurelius, have been discovered at Óc Eo (in southern Vietnam), which was then part of the kingdom of Funan near Chinese-controlled Jiaozhi (northern Vietnam) and the region where Chinese historical texts claim the Romans first landed before venturing further into China to conduct diplomacy.
+(Note: For further information on the Kingdom of Funan and discoveries at Oc Eo, see Milton Osborne's work.)
 Furthermore, in his Geography (c.
 AD 150), Ptolemy described the location of the Golden Chersonese, now known as the Malay Peninsula, and beyond this a trading port called Kattigara.
 Ferdinand von Richthofen assumed this as Hanoi, yet the Roman and Mediterranean artefacts found at Óc Eo suggest this location instead.